Academic Information

 2. Students are expected to maintain a cumulative grade point average of at least 3.0 on a 4.0 scale.
 Note that plus and minus marks alter the numerical value of a letter grade.

-3. Students are expected not to carry at one time any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) are recorded.
+3. Students are expected not to carry, at one time, any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) is recorded.
 The Office of Graduate Studies, Arts & Sciences, may deny a student with more than 9 unfinished credits permission to register.

 4. After four years of full-time graduate study, doctoral students who cannot identify three faculty members who are willing to serve on their Research Advisory Committee (RAC) are not considered to be making satisfactory academic progress.
 A student must file an RAC form during their fourth year of study in order to identify membership of the RAC.